 - Haven’t been able to gain admission to their major program

-- Want to make schedule changes and ensure they’re making the right decisions
+- Want to make schedule changes and confirm they’re making the right decisions

-- Want to connect to more enriching learning and career opportunities
+- Seek to connect to more enriching learning and career opportunities

 From scheduling their own course choices to reaching out when they need help, students learn to take ownership of their education.
 UD students are responsible for:

-- Checking their email daily and learning to sort what’s relevant
+- Checking their email daily and learning to sort what is relevant

 - Scheduling and keeping appointments with their academic and career advisors

 - Preparing for appointments